 On the campaign trail, then-candidate Donald J. Trump asked the African-American community “What do you have to lose?” in reference to the possibilities of a Trump Administration.
 When the CBC met with President Trump in March 2017, the Caucus answered his question in the form of a 130-page policy document titled, “We Have A Lot to Lose: Solutions to Advance Black Families in the 21st Century.”
 President Trump and his Administration never responded to the document.
 In fact, he and his Administration haven’t responded to 99% of the letters that the CBC has sent them.

 Since that time, President Trump has taken numerous actions that threaten the African-American community, from proposing massive cuts to programs that help families in need, to failing to do anything to rebuild the bonds between police and the communities they serve.
-Now, the CBC has turned the “We Have A Lot To Lose” policy document into omnibus legislation.
+Now, the CBC has turned the “We Have A Lot To Lose” policy document into comprehensive legislation.
 In addition to including bills introduced by almost every member of the CBC, the legislation includes the National Urban League’s Main Street Marshall Plan to address economic and social inequities and injustices.

 Highlights from the Bill

 Tags: Energy, Environment, and Agriculture, White House 45, Healthcare, Civil and Voting Rights, Criminal Justice Reform, Budget, Appropriations, and Tax, Education and Labor, Technology and Infrastructure Development, We Have A Lot To Lose, Economic Development & Wealth Creation, Poverty Reduction & Safety Net Programs, #RootOutRacism, Police Accountability, Police Accountability Working Group